-The simpler “equal rates” and “all rates different” models fail to reconstruct realistic ancestral states since they assume it is equally likely to transition between developmentally-adjacent states (such as oblique to linear) as it is to transition from one terminally derived architecture to another (such as linear to cluster), without requiring intermediate steps of gain and loss of dorsoventral zooid-stolon rotation or asynchronous zooid development with peduncles.
+We hypothesize that the simpler “equal rates” and “all rates different” models fail to reconstruct realistic ancestral states since they assume it is equally likely to transition between developmentally adjacent states (such as oblique to linear) as it is to transition from one terminally derived architecture to another (such as linear to cluster), without requiring intermediate steps of gain and loss of dorsoventral zooid-stolon rotation or asynchronous zooid development with peduncles.
 These developmental mechanisms can also be modeled as independent characters, which we hypothesize would yield very similar results as our ordered rate matrix reconstruction.
 This is because modifying the aggregation of characters is equivalent to modifying the aggregation of rates (Tarasov 2019).
+Furthermore, while we aggregated all linear colonial architectures as the same (hypothetically homologous) state, we hypothesize that the multiple independent origins of this architecture may have different developmental underpinnings.
+Further research comparing the detailed anatomy of zooid-zooid connections across Metcalfina, Soestia, Iasis, Ihlea and Salpa colonies may be able to assess their homology.

+Since the true model of evolution is unknown, we considered an alternative continuous model in addition to a categorical ordered Markov process and an equal rates stochastic mapping.
+To explore a gradual evolution approach, we used a BM that would capture the gradual variation in zooid angles observed among species with oblique and linear chains.
+This model was congruent with the ancestral reconstruction conclusions drawn from the categorical approach.
+While it was unable to distinguish between transversal, helical, whorl, and cluster forms; it did provide more detailed insights into the phylogenetic distribution of ‘linearity’ across oblique, bipinnate, and linear colonies.
+For example, this continuous comparative analysis revealed that some bipinnate chains (such as B. rostrata) are in fact less linear than traditionally oblique species (such as T. vagina).